Summer Art Program

 It’s a fully immersive, fun-filled four days where creativity is everywhere—and yes, there may even be a few tasty treats along the way!

-Week 5: Creative Writing – Collage & Journaling (July 6th – 9th)
+Week 5: Simple Sewing and Quilt Creations (July 6th – 9th)

 Week 6: Cardboard Creations (July 13th – 16th)